Spurred by painful loss, this startup wants to make bereavement mainstream

 For his part, Joseph Weissgold, who was head of R & D at the Future Project, notes that the nonprofit’s coaching practice was designed to ensure the young people they served were setting goals and always living with purpose.
 “But when I tried to apply the methods on myself, I found myself in tension with it,” says Weissgold.

 That’s when Bradley and Weissgold began rethinking an approach to death that could have a positive impact, and Hralima immediately joined their small team to help shape the direction.
 The result is After, which will officially launch on April 20 after conducting a series of pilot programs.
-After is part of the Future Company, which owns the nonprofit Future Project and incubated After.

 Death Planning

 One part platform, one part community, After aims to be a companion to individuals and organizations who’d like to better understand how they can plan for death.
 “After Parties” are intimate, informal gatherings (capped at 25 attendees) that bring people together to share and reflect how they think about death.
 Anyone can sign up for the two-hour gatherings.
-Currently, they are only being held in New York City and San Francisco.
+Currently, they are being held in New York City and San Francisco but After Parties have happened in LA, Las Vegas, and Sydney, and more are planned in Vancouver and Toronto.

 On the organizational side, After is offering “After School,” which is what most, if not all, companies don’t formally give their employees.